Internet Matters

 From the parental dashboard, you can manage a wide array of parental controls including:

-- App blocking: You can block apps using Net Nanny.
-However, on iOS a blocked app will simply be disconnected from the internet, so children can still use them offline.
+• App blocking: You can block apps using Net Nanny.
+On iOS, the app disconnects from the internet when blocked, allowing children to still use it offline.
 Additionally, you can not block every app on iOS, only ones on a predetermined list.

-- App filtering: Net Nanny can filter content on social media apps, so that your child is not exposed to inappropriate or upsetting content.
-All of the major social media platforms are supported, including Instagram, Facebook and YouTube.
+• App filtering: Net Nanny can filter content on social media apps, so that your child is not exposed to inappropriate or upsetting content.
+Net Nanny supports all major social media platforms, including Instagram, Facebook, and YouTube.”.

-- Web filtering: You can manage how your child uses their browser with web filtering.
+• Web filtering: You can manage how your child uses their browser with web filtering.
 Using filtering, you can choose whether to allow, alert or block websites based on the category of content on the site, with these categories including drugs, suicide and pornography.
-Allow and block will judge whether your child can access the site or not, while alert will mean your child can access the site, but you will be alerted to them using it.
+Allow and block determine whether your child can access a site, while alert lets your child access the site but sends you an alert when they do.
 You can also add custom categories to filter or choose specific websites to block.
 There is also a profanity filter which censors any swear words your child comes across online.

 Benefits of Net Nanny